AEye in the News

 FutureCar sits down with AEye’s Lead Strategist, Jordan Greene, to learn how AEye uses computer vision and artificial intelligence to mimic the advanced processes of human perception.

 AEye founder and CEO, Luis Dussan, tells WardsAuto how iDAR “is a step beyond today’s LiDARS systems.”
 Unveiled at CES 2018, AEye's software-definable, iDAR technology is “a new form of intelligent data collection that enables rapid, dynamic perception and enhanced path planning.”

 New sensor technology by AEye, which specializes in artificial perception, aims to combat key safety concerns regarding the development and mainstream adoption of autonomous vehicles.

 "AEye, has built a new kind of hybrid sensor...that allows the system to prioritize where it’s looking in order to give vehicles a more refined view of the world." – MIT Technology Review

-In AEye's revolutionary iDAR system, LiDAR and camera work together to achieve better results through intelligent, selective scanning.
-Prioritizing, after all, is a key technique for human drivers.
+In AEye's revolutionary iDAR system, LiDAR and camera work together to achieve better results through intelligent, selective scanning — a key aspect of human perception.

-CleanTechnica reports on AEye's successful completion of a live demo for its software extensible iDAR system (with a 360° vehicle coverage) in a metropolitan setting.
+CleanTechnica reports on the successful completion of AEye’s live demo of its software-extensible iDAR system in an urban environment.

 AEye, which differentiates itself from competing artificial perception systems for autonomous vehicles by fusing agile LiDAR with a high-resolution, low-light camera, has raised $16 million in Series A financing led by Kleiner Perkins Caufield & Byers.
 Other participates include Airbus Ventures, Intel Capital and Tyche Partners.